Syndica/sig/src/gossip/readme.md

 ### Building Pull *Requests*

 Pull requests are requests for new data.
-A pull request contains a representation of the CrdsDataWithSignatures a node currently has, which the receiving node parses and uses to find data which it currently has but is not included in the request.
+A pull request contains a representation of the GossipDataWithSignatures a node currently has, which the receiving node parses and uses to find data which it currently has but is not included in the request.

 To represent values that a node currently has, we construct a bloom filter over the values stored in its GossipTable.